Crazed Robber Beats Fair Lawn Gas Station Worker, 83, Fights Officers, Smears Feces At HQ: PD

-A crazed female robber beat an 83-year-old gas station employee, fought with Fair Lawn police and then urinated and defecated at headquarters, authorities said.
+A crazed female robber beat a defenseless 83-year-old gas station employee, fought with Fair Lawn police and then urinated and defecated at headquarters, authorities said.

 Sincere Wiley, 30, began arguing with the attendant at the BP station on Wagaraw Road before shoving him, kneeing him in the face and punching him in the eye shortly before 9:30 p.m.
 Tuesday, Jan.
 31, Detective Eric Eleshewich said.